Audition FAQ

 If I am cast, how do I know when to rehearse?

-When we announce the cast, we will also let you know the date and time of the first rehearsal, when you might need to come in to have measurements taken, and what you might need to bring or provide.
+When we announce the cast, we will also let you know the date and time of the first rehearsal, when you might need to come in to take measurements, or what you may need to bring or provide.

 If I am cast, what do I need to provide?